Gluu Server v3 includes support for Shibboleth v3 and OpenLDAP

 Learn more about what’s new in v3 the updated Gluu Server documentation.

 Austin, TX — February 28, 2017 — Gluu announced today the release of version 3.0 of the Gluu Server, its industry leading free open source identity and access management (IAM) platform.
-The new version includes upgraded components and several new features.
-This design will also facilitate development of the containerized Gluu Server Docker Edition which enables elastic scalability.

 “The release of version 3 is the result of lots of great feedback from the community, and lots of hard work by Gluu’s global development team” said Gluu CEO Mike Schwartz.
 “We expect the 3.x branch to be a stable distribution of the Gluu Server for many years to come.”